 You probably already know that fiber and probiotics are important for maintaining regularity and good gastrointestinal health, but digestive enzymes also play a crucial role.
-These substances are naturally produced by the body to help you break down food, but sometimes we don’t produce enough—and that can lead to unpleasant symptoms like bloating, cramping, and gas.
-(This is why we’ve included a blend of 5 different digestive enzymes in Ka’Chava.)
+These substances are naturally produced by the body to help you break down food, which is why we’ve included a blend of 5 different digestive enzymes in Ka’Chava.

-Here, learn more about digestive enzymes, how to boost your body’s own production of digestive enzymes, and how to get more through your diet.
+Here, learn more about digestive enzymes, how to support your body’s own production of digestive enzymes, and how to get more through your diet.

 What are digestive enzymes?